flowslate/www-site/src/content/blog/blog-2.md

 draft: false
 ---

 One of the most common data tasks is getting operational data out of a production database and into a Google Sheet for analysis, reporting, or sharing with non-technical team members.
-Let's walk through how to build this exact pipeline in FlowSlate in just a few minutes.
+Let's walk through how to build this exact pipeline in Saddle Data in just a few minutes.

 ## Step 1: Create Your Integrations

-- An Integration in FlowSlate is a secure authorization to a third-party service.
+- An Integration in Saddle Data is a secure authorization to a third-party service.
 For this flow, we'll need two.

 - PostgreSQL Integration: Navigate to the "Integrations" page and click "Add Integration."
 Select "PostgreSQL," give it a name like "Production DB," and securely provide your database credentials (host, user, password, etc.).

 - Google OAuth Integration: Click "Add Integration" again and select "Google Sheets."
-You'll be guided through a secure OAuth flow to grant FlowSlate permission to access your Google account.
+You'll be guided through a secure OAuth flow to grant Saddle Data permission to access your Google account.
 This creates an integration named after your Google email address.

 ## Step 2: Create Your Connections
 A Connection is a specific configuration of an Integration.